 Koh Tao was my favourite island in Thailand.
-I loved all of them, but this island has a perfect size, beautiful beaches, outstanding diving and snorkelling, as well as the perfect amount of partying – there is some but it’s not at the crazy annoying level.
+I loved all of them, but Koh Tao has a perfect size, beautiful beaches, outstanding diving and snorkeling, as well as the perfect amount of partying – there is some but it’s not at the crazy annoying level.
 These are my favourite things to do in the island.

 Do a diving course

 This is probably the number one reason people come to Koh Tao, and that’s because Koh Tao has a the perfect combination: amazing snorkel, and really low prices.
 So a lot of people will come here just to do the PADI Certification.
 I didn’t do mine because I had already done it somewhere else, but I’ve heard Ocean Sound is good.

 So many people told me they didn’t like Bangkok.
 Ok, I do find everywhere I go worthwhile and interesting, I can’t lie.
 There are very few places where I’d be like, don’t go.
 But Bangkok?
 I absolutely loved it!
 I found it interesting, clean and not as chaotic as everyone puts it.
 I spent approximately four days there and enjoyed every second.
 It’s a big city, that has everything big cities have: great cafes & restaurants from all cuisines and for all dietary restrictions, culture, art, nightlife, amazing shopping, markets, etc. Team that up with gorgeous temples, cheap mango shakes – or well – cheap everything and you have good times guaranteed.
 These are the most exciting things to do in Bangkok.

 This was round two of Bangkok for me.
 I had never stayed in Sukhumvit before so I was quite excited about my stay in Solitaire Bangkok Sukhumvit.
 And I was not disappointed!